Is a 401k Worth It Anymore?

 - 14% don’t understand how to determine what fees they pay

-Typically, 401k plan fees can range from 1-3% each year that fall into three main categories:
+Typically, 401k plan fees can range from 1-3% each year and fall into three main categories:

 - Administrative fees